AndreaSottana/pdf2emb_nlp/README.md

 ```
 on the terminal command (or `pip3`, as appropriate).
 If you have cloned it from GitHub, you can run a test to ensure your environment is properly set-up.
 This project has
-not been tested on versions of Python older than 3.6, and some versions of the `numpy` older than 1.17 are also known
+not been tested on versions of Python older than 3.6, and some versions of the `numpy` library older than 1.17 are also known
 to cause issues.
 Please run the following line in your terminal
 ```
 $ PYTHONHASHSEED=123 python3 -m pytest